Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

-\item The third pruning rule is to remove redundant index entries while computing SPLSs.
-In Fig. \ref{fig:graphs}(b), the forward BFS from $L$ can visit $G$ via $M$ with path-label set $\{\texttt{worksFor},\texttt{follows}\}$ and insert $(L,\{\texttt{worksFor},\texttt{follows}\})$ into $L_{in}(G)$.
-In addition, the BFS can also visit $G$ via $H$ and insert $(L, \{\texttt{worksFor}\})$ into $L_{in}(G)$.
-The second insertion will make the first insertion redundant because $\{\texttt{worksFor}\}$ is a subset of $\{\texttt{worksFor},\texttt{follows}\}$.
-To avoid the overhead of insertion followed by deletion, an optimization technique based edge visiting priority is used.
+P2H+ applies pruning rules to accelerate index building as well as remove redundancy in the index.
+The first pruning rule states that if a vertex $v$ encountered during the current BFS has already been processed (\textit{i.e.}, a BFS from $v$ was performed before the current BFS), $v$ can be safely pruned from further processing in the current BFS.
+This is because its reachability information has already been recorded.
+The second pruning rule is that an index entry can be skipped if it can be derived from the current snapshot of index.
+The third pruning rule is to remove redundant index entries while computing SPLSs and inserting index entries.
+To avoid the overhead of insertion followed by deletion, an optimization technique based on edge visiting priority is developed.
 The idea is to prioritize the visiting of the edges with labels that have been visited in the BFS.
-Consequently, the index entries with minimal label sets will be inserted first, which can avoid deleting redundant index entries. \end{itemize}
+Consequently, the index entries with minimal label sets will be inserted first, which can avoid deleting redundant index entries.